Trimble scores 17 to lead No. 22 Maryland past Rutgers 67-55

 The Scarlet Knights (12-9, 1-7) went 10 for 24 at the free throw line in losing for the eighth time in nine games.
 Rutgers hasn't beaten a ranked team since 2008.

+Coach Steve Pikiell liked seeing his team grab 22 offensive rebounds and score 32 points in the paint, but lamented the missed foul shots by his big men.

+''If you're not converting those free throws you can go inside all you want,'' Pikiell said. ''You've got to take advantage of the freebies.''

 Despite the loss, the Scarlet Knights put up a decent fight.
-They trailed by 16 with 12 minutes left, cut the gap to nine with 5:24 to go but didn't have enough firepower to complete the comeback.
+Down by 16 with 12 minutes left, they cut the gap to nine with 5:24 to go but didn't have enough firepower to complete the comeback.

 Corey Sanders scored 15 points for Rutgers and Nigel Johnson had 14.